Mattcreates25/intern_journal/README.md

 ## __Hello!__ 👋:

 __Greetings and welcome__  thank you for checking out my page.
-I am an aspiring bioinformaticians with a background in biochemistry. during my undergraduate course, I found myself drawn to the multidisciplinary of the field as I undertook my first attachment. since then, I have taken steps to further my knowledge in the trade. the need for computational scientist globally is rising, and with it I dream to rise and distinguish myself as a professional in the field.
+I am an aspiring bioinformaticians with a background in biochemistry. during my undergraduate course, I found myself drawn to the multidisciplinary of the field as I undertook my first attachment. since then, I have taken steps to further my knowledge in the trade, here are some of my credentials [link][1]
+[1]:https://credentials.edx.org/records/programs/shared/bd4759839c9c4d0c9e6eeb8a4c472587/ the need for computational scientist globally is rising, and with it I dream to rise and distinguish myself as a professional in the field.

 Here I will document my journey through ICIPE cohort 6 internship